So, we’re talking organic coffee here. Just to be clear.

 Not that (organic) coffee bad for you.
 It’s all in how you use it.
 Like most things.

 If you’re in the “tired all day, can’t wake up in the morning, need coffee to uh… eliminate” camp, just being honest– you could probably use more real food and sleep in your life first.
 That coffee is just a temporary little band-aid.
 For an hour or two.
+Of course, you can check here for office coffee makers hoping that the best brewing equipment will make your day.
+Frankly speaking, sometimes a good cup of coffee really matters, so go for it and enjoy.

 Which is fine — and totally necessary– some days.
 Or maybe even seasons.
 Not as a long term method to make it through your life.